 Use black yarn, black felt, or embellishment paint to add nostrils.

 I posted a video to the right to help you out with this part.

 Start by cutting even strands of black yarn.
-You can to this by wrapping yarn around a piece of paper or cardboard then cutting it off.
+You can do this by wrapping yarn around a piece of paper or cardboard and then cutting it off.

 Make a loop with a strand of yarn, then, using your crochet hook, pull the strand through a stitch in the hat.
 Tuck the ends of the strand through the loop and pull to fasten it.

 Repeat this over and over until you've created a mohawk on your hat.